Grand Bahama

 Grand Bahama is the northernmost of the islands of the Bahamas.
 It is the third largest island in the Bahamas island chain of approximately 700 islands and 2,400 cays.
 The island is roughly 530 sqmi in area and approximately 153 km long west to east and 24 km at its widest point north to south.
 Its westernmost town, West End, is located 56 nmi east of Palm Beach, Florida.
 Administratively, the island consists of the Freeport Bonded Area and the districts of East Grand Bahama and West Grand Bahama.
 Nearly half of the homes on the island were damaged or destroyed in early September 2019 by Hurricane Dorian.

 Climate

-Grand Bahama Island has a tropical monsoon climate, consisting of a hot, rainy season from May through October, and a warm, dry season from November through April.
+Grand Bahama Island has a mix of tropical monsoon climate (Am) and tropical savanna climate (Aw), consisting of a hot, rainy season from May through October, and a warm, dry season from November through April.

 In Freeport, the summer high temperatures average 31 °C, and low temperatures average 26 °C. During the winter, the average high temperature is 28 °C, and the average low is 19 °C. The hurricane season lasts from June through November, but the risk of hurricanes is highest during the months of August, September, and October.